 Now for the cocks.
 Adult males have one of two types of cere colour:

-Take a look at the images below and on the right to help distinguish between a pale hens cere and a fleshy cocks cere.
+The budgies below show the pinkish, fleshy coloured cocks cere.
+To the right are a hen and cock recessive pied, showing the more subtle differences.
 Males ceres are smooth and slightly domed in shape, becoming rough like a hens may indicate problems.

 If you take a look up the image at the top right you will see a picture of a pair of wild budgies.
 This is a lovely image clearly showing the male and female cere differences.